Leanne Franson: Comic publications

 Franson is mostly known because of her reoccurring comic character and alter ego: Liliane the bisexual dyke.
 She has published three books, Teaching Through Trauma (1999), Assume Nothing: Evolution of a Bi-Dyke (2000), and Don't Be A Crotte (2004), which each contain a series of comics featuring Liliane.
 Just like Franson, Lilian's day time job is illustrating comic books.

-Leanne Franson was influenced by the simple style of Ben Wicks, as well as Lynne Johnston's characters.
+Leanne Franson was influenced by the simple style of Ben Wicks, as well as Lynn Johnston's characters.
 Franson first created Liliane in 1992; her work has been described as closer to an "extended essay" than an average comic.
 Franson explores all things queer in her comic series, facing topics like IVF, interracial relationships, and bisexual butch representation in the LGBTQIA community.
 While she tackles heavy topics, Liliane the Bi-Dyke radiates light, with her simple drawing style.
 Franson also contributed comics to the British group Fanny created in 1991, which published cartoon anthologies via Knockabout Comics.
 Early in the 1990s, Franson contributed comic strips to a monthly publication LesboInfo.
 She took a break from publishing comics between the years 1999 and 2004.